-- Write Access: When a volume is mounted in write mode, you can do everything with files and folders it contains: read, edit, delete, rename, create new.
+- Write Access: When a volume is mounted in write mode, you can do everything with the files and folders it contains: read, edit, delete, rename, and create new.

 - Automount: HFS+ for Windows by Paragon Software mounts supported volumes automatically at startup, so you don’t need to bother about it each time you restart the operating system or power your computer on.
 However, this feature can be disabled at any moment in the program interface.

 - Internationalization: HFS+ for Windows by Paragon Software supports all alphabets supported by your operating systems, including those that use non-Roman and non-Latin characters, so you will never face the problem of not getting access to file names on volumes mounted in non-native OS.